Zhanglab-IOZ/Polymorphic-Duplication/Sequence/README.md

 Polymorphic Duplication

-This is the code and data repository for the polymorphic duplication project entitled "Dosage sensitivity and duplication integrity shapes the landscape of polymorphic duplicates in Drosophila and humans".
+This is the data repository for the polymorphic duplication project entitled "Dosage sensitivity and duplication integrity shapes the landscape of polymorphic duplicates in Drosophila and humans".

 Index